Dental Crowns and Bridges in Elk Grove, CA

 Mohamad Taisir Albik DDS

 Dr. Mohamad Albik graduated from the Aleppo School of Dental Medicine with the highest honors in his class for oral surgery and mouth disease treatment.
-He went on to study ...
+He went on to study at Tufts and completed his ...

 Dr. Denton Sato DDS